Last Updated on July 29, 2021 by Stacy Sampson, DO

 Are you a baby boomer?
 Are you a person over the age of 50 re-entering the dating game after a loss of a spouse or significant other?

-If so, think twice before enjoying casual sex without protection.
+If so, consider thinking twice before enjoying casual sex without protection.

 This public service announcement (broadcast in Florida) is an indication of the push to properly educate older citizens as a result of the very real risk they take when engaging in unprotected sexual activities.

-This video is awesome and incredibly relevant; safe sex is important during all stages in life.
+This video is awesome and incredibly relevant; safer sex is important during all stages in life.
 I say, get on with your bad Kama Sutra selves, grandma and grandpa!!!
-Just make sure to wear protection while doing it!
+Just make sure you consider wearing protection while doing it!